JuliaNocera/elixir_workshop/README.md

 ## Setup

-Ensure you have a Elixir and Erlang installed.
-If you would like to manage multiple Elixir and Erlang versions, I recommend using [asdf](https://asdf-vm.com)
+Ensure you have Elixir and Erlang installed.
+I recommend using [asdf](https://asdf-vm.com) to manage multiple Elixir/Erlang versions.
+To setup `asdf`, follow the setup instructions [on the documentation](https://asdf-vm.com/#/core-manage-asdf-vm?id=install)

-Once you have `asdf`, run the following
+Once you have `asdf`, setup the project with the following:

 ```sh
 git clone git@github.com:jerelmiller/elixir_workshop.git